Neri vs. Senate Committee on Accountability of Public Officers and Investigations, et al.

 - "Executive privilege is not a personal privilege, but one that adheres to the Office of the President.
 It exists to protect public interest, not to benefit a particular public official."

-- "The presumption in favor of Presidential communications puts the burden on the respondent Senate Committees to overturn the presumption by demonstrating their specific need for the information to be elicited by the answers to the three (3) questions subject of this case, to enable them to craft legislation."
+- "The presumption in favor of Presidential communications puts the burden on the respondent Senate Committees to overturn the presumption by demonstrating their specific need for the information to be elicited... to enable them to craft legislation."

 Precedents Cited

 - Almonte v.
 Vasquez (G.R.
-No. 95367) — Cited for affirming the presidential communications privilege as fundamental to the operation of government and rooted in the separation of powers, and for recognizing a presumptive privilege for Presidential communications.
+No. 95367, 1995) — Cited as the case recognizing that presidential communications privilege is fundamental to the operation of government and inextricably rooted in the separation of powers.

 Provisions

-- Constitution, Article VI, Section 21 — Provides for the power of Congress to conduct inquiries in aid of legislation in accordance with duly published rules of procedure, and mandates that the rights of persons appearing shall be respected.
-Central to the issues of the validity of the Senate inquiry and the contempt order.
+- Article VI, Section 21 — The Senate or House may conduct inquiries in aid of legislation in accordance with its duly published rules of procedure; rights of persons shall be respected.

-- Constitution, Article III, Section 7 — Guarantees the right of the people to information on matters of public concern, subject to limitations provided by law.
-Invoked by respondents to argue against executive privilege, but the Court distinguished the public's right to information from Congress's right to information in legislative inquiries.
+- Article III, Section 7 — The right of the people to information on matters of public concern, subject to limitations provided by law.

 Notable Concurring Opinions